MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-how-to-create-a-new-management-pack-file-in-the-authoring-tool.md

 ms.assetid: 253e197e-004f-470a-907a-c4299f9a609b
 ---

-# How to Create a New Management Pack File in the Authoring Tool
+# Create a new management pack file in the Authoring Tool

 >Applies To: System Center 2016 - Service Manager